frederic-perez/AmE-dictionary/dictionary.md

 __purveyor__
 __purveyor__
 __purveyor__ _n_ :four::shit: _Purveyors of unhelpfully vapid self help._
-__pus__ _n_ /pʌs/ :open_mouth: A generally viscous, yellowish-white fluid formed in infected tissue, consisting of white blood cells, cellular debris, and necrotic tissue.
+__pus__ _n_ /pʌs/ :pencil2: A generally viscous, yellowish-white fluid formed in infected tissue, consisting of white blood cells, cellular debris, and necrotic tissue.
 __pus__ _n_ _Pus bags_
 __pushcart__ _A pushcart vendor._
 __pushover__ _n_ :five: A pushover is a person who's easy to fool or influence.
 A substitute teacher who's a pushover is easily convinced that the class usually spends an hour watching music videos.
 If you're a pushover, you find it hard to deny anyone what they ask for.